Calculation examples for actual return

 Actual return

-In the 2023 tax return, you and your tax partner divided the base for savings and investments in the following way: you entered the entire amount, your partner €0.
+In the 2025 tax return, you and your tax partner divided the base for savings and investments in the following way: you declared the entire amount, your partner €0.

 The total actual return is €3,000 (step 4).